outcompute/inotifycron/README.md

 This utility is best used as a systemd service so that it can keep watching the files and its status can be monitored through operating system provided interfaces.
 To that extent, a .service file has also been provided.
 To start using it, do the following:
 1. Copy the contents of this repository to a directory
 2. Copy the location of the directory and update it in the .service file, specifically for the `ExecStart`, `ExecStop`, and `WorkingDirectory` fields.
+3. Configure the `User` to the user you want to use for the watch.sh script, eg. ec2-user, ubuntu, etc. Note that all watchers and handlers will be running under this user.
+If you omit this, then the processes will run as root and you should be doing this with care.
-3. Copy the .service file with `sudo cp inotifycron.service /etc/systemd/system/` Once the above is done, you can use systemctl commands such as
+4. Copy the .service file with `sudo cp inotifycron.service /etc/systemd/system/` Once the above is done, you can use systemctl commands such as
     ```
     systemctl enable inotifycron # Have the service start as the operating system boots up